How to Travel from Kars to Batumi by Bus

 Haven't bought your travel insurance yet?

-Definitely definitely definitely buy travel insurance for all of your trips abroad.
-I know it seems like an expense that you’d rather not be having, but if you do need it, you will be SO thankful that you have a safety net to fall back on!
-We have used SafetyWing religiously for the last two years of backpacking, and we 100% recommend it, whether you are travelling for a couple of weeks, a couple of months, or even a couple of years.
+Definitely buy travel insurance for all of your trips abroad.
+We have used SafetyWing for the last two years of backpacking, and we 100% recommend it, whether you are travelling for a couple of weeks, months, or years.
 And it is the most budget friendly, best value option out there!

 Purchase your SafetyWing Travel Insurance here.